springernature/frontend-playbook/accessibility/common-remediations.md

 Headings help users understand the structure of a page.
 When new sections or contexts are introduced without them, it can be difficult for users to understand how the content relates to the rest of the page.

-If a screen reader user is taken to a new context (e.g. a modal dialog) without a heading, it can be difficult for them to understand what's just happened without tabbing through the rest of the elements to work it out.
+If a screen reader user is taken to a new context (e.g. a modal dialog) without a heading, it can be difficult for them to understand what's just happened without tabbing through the rest of the document to work it out.

 #### How do I fix it?